Skip to main content Skip to footer

 Where there is an imminent risk to health or safety due to things like threats or acts of violence, the Town can issue a notice of trespass and require the individual to vacate the park or public space.

 Canadian case law has found that unhoused persons have a charter right to shelter themselves on public lands when there are no other shelter options accessible to them.
 As there is a shortage of emergency and transitional housing within Greater Napanee, the Town cannot impose a blanket ban on all camping on all public lands by unhoused individuals.
-The Town is currently seeking public feedback on a Parks & Public Spaces By-law that would define certain areas where encampments will not be permitted due to incompatibility with existing uses such as playgrounds.
+The Town has adopted a Parks & Public Spaces By-law that defines certain sensitive use areas where encampments will not be permitted due to incompatibility with existing uses such as playgrounds.

 You can complete an E11 Service Request form through the Town’s website.
 Town staff will review the information provided and conduct an on-site review of the encampment as described above.